alanhkarp/SitePassword/README.md

 There will be times when you are on a device that doesn't have SitePassword installed, such as at a friend's house or on your mobile device.
 You can still get your passwords by going to [https://sitepassword.info](https://sitepassword.info) or [the page on Github](https://github.com/alanhkarp/SitePasswordWeb).

 See the instructions on the [https://sitepassword.info](https://sitepassword.info) web page for more information.

+### Browser Autofill

+The autofill feature of your browser can interfere with SitePassword.
+You should turn it off following the instructions for your browser.

 ### Source Code